bndnio/notes/README.md

 Send an email from your personal address to `notes@bndn.io`.

 Check:
-- **Cloudflare Dashboard → Workers → notes-capture → Logs** for real-time output
+- **Cloudflare Dashboard → Workers → bndnio-notes → Logs** for real-time output
 - **R2 → bndnio-notes bucket** for the saved files
 - **Notion** for the new page